Posts Tagged : Engine oil

 Test Drive:

-Finally, after the above checks/works have been carried out, take the Toyota 4Runner for a test drive to make sure that everything is working correctly and that there are no issues or noises.
+Finally, after the above checks/works have been carried out, take the Mercedes-Benz GLS-Class for a test drive to make sure that everything is working correctly and that there are no issues or noises.

 Please note:

-Always check the owner’s manual for specific maintenance interims and guidelines for your Toyota 4Runner model year.
-Also, it would be advised to have the vehicle serviced by a certified Toyota technician or dealership to make sure that maintenance is carried out to the manufacturer’s specifications.
+Always check the owner’s manual for specific maintenance interims and guidelines for your Mercedes-Benz GLS-Class model year.
+Also, it would be advised to have the vehicle serviced by a certified Mercedes-Benz technician or dealership to make sure that maintenance is carried out to the manufacturer’s specifications.

 Disclaimer